Thosperis/WiiMouse/README.md

 The 2 button decreases the pointer sensitivity

-There is pointer stabalisation in versions above 2.6
+There is pointer stabilization in versions above 2.6

 If you want to build it yourself